-Business and Professions Code section 129 states the Board shall notify the complainant of the initial administrative action taken on his or her complaint within 10 days of receipt.
-The Board's average over the past three years is 6 days meeting its overall PM2 target.
+BPC section 129 states the Board shall notify the complainant of the initial administrative action taken on their complaint within 10 days of receipt.
+The Board's average over the past three years is six days meeting its overall PM2 target.

 The Board's overall target for completing investigations is 150 days from the time the complaint is received until the investigation is completed.
 The Board's average over the past three years is 206 days.
 The Board is not meeting its overall PM3 target for completing investigations.
-Achieving PM3 target is largely out of the Board's control and dependent upon the staffing and workload of other agencies, such as the Division of Investigation (DOI).
-To achieve its PM3 target the Board recently established an in-house non-sworn special investigator position 24 months limited term to collect workload data.
+Achieving the PM3 target is largely out of the Board's control and dependent upon the staffing and workload of other agencies, such as the Division of Investigation (DOI).
+To achieve its PM3 target, the Board recently established an in-house non-sworn Special Investigator position for a limited term of 24 months to collect workload data.
 The Board has identified several case types that can be investigated and referred for prosecution by a non-sworn special investigator.
-Many tasks associated with investigations can be performed by non-sworn investigators such as detecting and verifying violations, interviewing witnesses, gathering information, analyzing testimony, serving legal papers, or serving as an expert witness amongst other non-sworn duties.
+Many tasks associated with investigations can be performed by non-sworn investigators such as detecting and verifying violations, interviewing witnesses, gathering information, analyzing testimony, serving legal documents, or serving as an expert witness, among other duties.
 The Board continues to monitor and evaluate its internal processes in an effort to meet PM3 target.